Net Income (Loss) Per Common Share (Policies)

 |6 Months Ended|

-A reconciliation of net loss per share calculations and the number of shares used in the calculation of basic loss per share and diluted loss per share is as follows:
+A reconciliation of net income (loss) per share calculations and the number of shares used in the calculation of basic income (loss) per share and diluted loss per share is as follows:

-(c) For the three and six-month periods ended August 3, 2019, there were 284,000 and 229,000 incremental in-the-money potentially dilutive common shares outstanding, and 543,000 and 272,000 for the three and six-month periods ended August 4, 2018.
+(c) For the six-month periods ended August 1, 2020, there were 218,000 incremental in-the-money potentially dilutive common shares outstanding, and 28,000 and 23,000 for the three and six-month periods ended August 3, 2019.
 The incremental in-the-money potentially dilutive common stock shares are excluded from the computation of diluted earnings per share, as the effect of their inclusion would be anti-dilutive.

 Disclosure of accounting policy for computing basic and diluted earnings or loss per share for each class of common stock and participating security.
 Addresses all significant policy factors, including any antidilutive items that have been excluded from the computation and takes into account stock dividends, splits and reverse splits that occur after the balance sheet date of the latest reporting period but before the issuance of the financial statements.